 METHODS: Thirty-one cities included in this study were assessed in terms of their average particulate matter (PM10), sulfur dioxide (SO2), carbon monoxide (CO), nitrogen dioxide (NO2), and ozone (O3) values in the months of March, April, and May between 2017 and 2020 and their activity data in the same months of 2020, which had six different subdimensions.

-RESULTS: When the 3-month average air parameters of the cities and the 3-month average parameters of the last 3 years are evaluated, PM10 decreased from 47.6 to 38.1 and NO2 from 54.8 to 25.7(P=0.001, P=0.001).
-When the change in the air quality parameter and the activity change corelation were evaluated, a statistically significant corelation with regards to Retail and Recreation, Workplaces and Residential, which are the three sub-dimensions of the SO2 change activity, was determined (P=0.034, P=0.002, P=0.003).
-In the linear regression models established, it was determined that Workplaces has a statistically significant relationship with regards to SO2 change (R2=0.339, p=0.038).
+RESULTS: When the compared the 3-month average air parameters of the cities and the 3-month average parameters of the previous 3 years, the PM10 and NO2 levels decreased from 47.6 μg/m3 to 38.1 μg/m3 and from 54.8 μg/m3 to 25.7 μg/m3, respectively (p=0.001 and p=0.001).
+When the change in the air quality parameter and the activity change correlation were evaluated, a statistically significant correlation regarding retail and recreation,workplaces, and residential, which were the three subdimensions of the SO2 change activity was determined (p=0.034, p=0.002, and p=0.003, respectively).
+In the linear regression models established, it was determined that workplaces had a statistically significant relationship regarding SO2 change (r=0.339, p=0.038).

 DISCUSSION AND CONCLUSION: The decrease in air pollution that is an indirect positive effect of the pandemic on the environment is temporary, but governments should learn from this lockdown on how to reduce pollution on a longterm basis.